What is a Software-Defined Data Centre (SDDC)?

-Software-defined data centre (SDDC) refers to a data centre where infrastructure is virtualised through abstraction, resource pooling and automation to deliver Infrastructure-as-a-service (IAAS).
+Software-defined data center (SDDC) refers to a data center where infrastructure is virtualized through abstraction, resource pooling, and automation to deliver Infrastructure-as-a-service (IAAS).
 Software-defined infrastructure lets IT administrators easily provision and manage physical infrastructure using software-defined templates and APIs to define and automate infrastructure configuration and lifecycle operations.

-Software-defined data centres are considered by many to be the next step in the evolution of virtualisation, container and cloud services.
+Software-defined data centers are considered by many to be the next step in the evolution of virtualization, container and cloud services.

-What are the advantages of a software-defined data centre?
+What are the advantages of a software-defined data center?

 SDDC can be managed via a central dashboard enabling IT users to view inventory, health status and control all of the server, storage and networking infrastructure via intelligent software.